johnny-chivers/-FirehoseDeliveryStreamtoS3/README.md

-# AWS | Build a Kinesis Firehose Delivery Stream to S3 and Query with Anthena
+# AWS | Build a Kinesis Firehose Delivery Stream to S3 and Query with Athena

 This repository contains the required code for the youtube lesson https://youtu.be/6jdGwfC4TSE .